Italian gastronomy in Quebec: flavors, tradition, and passion

 An art dedicated to slowness and precision

 Making fresh pasta is an act of love.
-Durum wheat semolina, farm eggs, "00" flour: every detail counts to achieve the silky texture that distinguishes artisanal pasta from ordinary pasta.
+Durum wheat semolina, farm eggs, type 00 flour: every detail counts to achieve that silky texture that distinguishes artisanal pasta from ordinary pasta.

 ★ Tradition Homemade tagliatelle, pappardelle, and ravioli

-Fresh pasta workshops are multiplying in Quebec City, a sign of authentic enthusiasm for this delicate art.
-On a floured wooden board, under the patient rolling pin (matarello), the dough stretches into translucent sheets that will become golden tagliatelle, wide pappardelle, or ravioli filled with a generous stuffing.
+Fresh pasta workshops are multiplying in Quebec, a sign of genuine enthusiasm for this delicate art.
+On a floured wooden board, under the patient roll of the matarello, the dough stretches into translucent sheets that will become golden tagliatelle, wide pappardelle, or ravioli filled with generous stuffing.
 A simple and moving spectacle.

 Star formatFresh tagliatelle